 In this liminal ecosystem - neither fully mineral nor water - the artist evokes a metaphor for queer embodiment and ecological intimacy.

-— Zoë De Luca Legge, curator of Pushing Up Daisies, Spazio Volta, Bergamo (IT).
+— Text by Zoë De Luca Legge, curator of Pushing Up Daisies, Spazio Volta, Bergamo (IT).